We Will Rock You (musical): Act One

 On the streets, Bohemians Britney and Oz climb out of the sewers, where they have been gathering materials to make musical instruments.
-Britney is a believer in the Dreamer who will fulfil the prophecy, and insists to the cynical Oz that it's the key to bringing real music back into the world. ("I Want It All") Brit and Oz hear footsteps approaching, and hide.
+Britney is a believer in the Dreamer who will fulfil the prophecy, and insists to the cynical Oz that it's the key to bringing real music back into the world ("I Want It All").
+Brit and Oz hear footsteps approaching, and hide.

 Galileo and Scaramouche arrive, with Galileo talking about his belief that he has a destiny.
 He says that he dreamt a name for the woman: "Scaramouche".
 Britney and Oz reveal themselves, and accuse Galileo and Scaramouche of being spies, because Galileo keeps spouting words of the "sacred text".
 Galileo insists that he only hears those words in his head.
-Britney tests Galileo, singing the first few lines of "Bohemian Rhapsody".
+Britney tests him, singing the first few lines of "Bohemian Rhapsody".
 Galileo responds correctly with the subsequent lines, and Britney realises that he is the Dreamer of the prophecy.
-They bring Galileo and Scaramouche to the Heartbreak Hotel, which is located at the ruins of the Tottenham Court Road tube station, where the Bohemians have made their home. ("Headlong") Of note, the original London production is staged at the Dominion Theatre, which is located above the real Tottenham Court Road tube station.
+They bring Galileo and Scaramouche to the Heartbreak Hotel, which is located at the ruins of the Tottenham Court Road tube station, where the Bohemians have made their home ("Headlong").